 Annex 1, paragraph 2.6., amend to read:

 "2.6.
 Mass of the vehicle with bodywork and, in the case of a towing vehicle of category other than M1, with coupling device, if fitted by the manufacturer, in running order, or mass of the chassis or chassis with cab, without bodywork and/or coupling device if the manufacturer does not fit the bodywork and/or coupling device (including liquids, tools, spare wheel, if fitted, and driver, and, for buses and coaches, a crew member if there is a crew seat in the vehicle)7 (maximum and minimum for each variant).
-For vehicles of category X and category Y the mass of the driver shall not be included: ........ "
+For vehicles of categories X and Y the mass of the driver shall not be included: ........ "

 Annex 1, paragraph 3.4.3., amend to read:

 "3.4.3.
-[User] Selectable Ooperating mode switch: with/without9"
+User-selectable Ooperating mode switch: with/without9"

 Annex 2, paragraph 1.9.2., amend to read:

 "1.9.2.
-[User] Selectable Ooperating mode switch: with/without1"
+User-selectable Ooperating mode switch: with/without1"

 Annex 4, paragraph 5.7.2., amend to read: